turingschool/backend-curriculum-site/module1/projects/futbol_pd/evaluation.md

 ---
 layout: page
 title: Futbol Evaluation
-length: 2 week
+length: 1 week
 type: project
 ---

 _[Back to Futbol Home](./index)_

 For this project, you will have a live evaluation over Zoom with an instructor.
-We may ask you to walk through your code, answer specific questions about your design, or the process you took to arrive at your finished project.

-To prepare for the live evaluation, you and your group should be prepared to answer the questions in the "sample evaluation" below.
+You and your group are expected to prepare a presentation to speak to each of the top-level topics listed below.
+Every member of the group is expected to speak during the presentation.
+Each top-level topic (has a check box) should be discussed.
+The bullet points below each topic are provided for ideas and guidance as things you can talk about.
+You do NOT need to address every single bullet point, just every topic.
 If you have any  questions, please let your instructor know before the project submission deadline.

-## Sample evaluation walkthrough:
+## Presentation Topics:

+[ ] Discuss Project Management process
+ * What tool(s) did you use for managing tasks and assignments
+ * What worked well and not so well about this process?
+ * Did anything about this process change mid-project?
+If so, how did that change come about?
+For example, how was this issue approached and a change decided upon by the group?

+[ ] Review Git Workflow
+  * Show an example of a PR with lots of team collaboration and discussion
+  * Did you have any rules or guidelines in place to ensure effective workflow?
+  * What was challenging about working with 3-5 people on one repository?

-[ ] Demonstration of functional completeness
+[ ] Collaboration & Communication
+ * Describe how feedback was shared amongst team members.
+ * Did the team ever meet with the intention of solving a non-technical problem?
+For example, to discuss a change to a process.
+Were these meetings ad hoc or regularly scheduled?
+If you could do it over again, would you have changed how you approached non-technical communication with your team?
+ * Were there any pieces of the DTR that needed to be re-visited mid-project due to something not working out as expected?

+[ ] Technical Review - **All of the list items below are required**, however each talking point can be brief.
+ * Run the test suite and show the coverage report
- * Display to the viewer the ability to start the program via the runner file, and demonstrate a few of the statistics that can be calculated.
+ * Demonstrate the functionality of the project (show how it works).
+You can use a runner file to demonstrate a few of the statistics that can be calculated.

-[ ] Technical quality and organization of the code
- * At a high level (not line by line), describe how you broke out this application.
-What classes did you create?
-What is the responsibility of each class?
-Why did you choose to design your code in this way?
+ * Technical design: At a high level (not line by line), describe how you broke out this application, and describe why you chose to design your code in this way.
- * Is there a design decision that you made that you're particularly proud of?
- * Did you use inheritence and/or modules in your project?
-Why did you choose to use one over the other?
- * Were you able to implement a hash at some point in your project?
-If so, where?
-And why did you choose to use a hash instead of another data type?

-[ ] Identifying areas of code that you decided to refactor
- * How did you identify areas of code to refactor?
-At a high level, how did you go about refactoring?
- * Are there other areas of your code that you still wish to refactor?

-[ ] Discussion of collaboration/version control
- * What was your collaboration like in this group project?
-How was it different working in a larger group compared to pairs?
- * Were there any tools that you used to make collaboration easier?

-[ ] Discussion of test coverage
- * Run your test suite and open the coverage report from SimpleCov.
- * Show examples of unit and integration tests that you wrote.
- * Run the Spec Harness.
- * What was it like using the Spec Harness for this project?
-How did it inform your design or testing choices?